-The vacuum generator, located port side in the midship mechanical space, contains a stored vacuum and is connected to the holding tank.
+The vacuum generator, located behind the shower outboard of the toilet, contains a stored vacuum and is connected to the holding tank.
 The system vacuum is monitored by a vacuum switch, which is located on the vacuum generator tank.
 When the switch senses a drop in vacuum pressure in the system, it automatically signals the pump to energize and bring the vacuum back to operating level.
 This process is normally completed in less than a couple minutes.